juye-ops/juye-ops.github.io/_posts/Study/ETC/OPIc/2023-07-17-opic_script.md

 > There are some rules we have to follow.
 > We threw the trash away to where it is divided into regular trash and recyclables.
 > We usually divide the recyclable trash into many groups, plastic, bottle and paper and waste, can.
-> There is designated area for the recycling.
+> There are many recycling zones all over the country.
-> And the gover send out the truck to pick all the garbages up.
+> And the gover send out the truck to pick all the trash up.
 > People get fined when they don’t recycle.
 > Korean recycling system is well practiced at almost everywhere.

 - When I was young
 > There are some differences.
-> In the past, there was nothing special about recycling.
+> In the past, It was nothing special about recycling.
 > So not many people were interest in recycle and just put everything in the garbage bag without any sorting.
 > It was common and also, there wasn’t official recycling policy.
 > But now, things are changed.
 > Recycling system in korea is quite strict.
-There are some rules we have to follow.
+> There are some rules we have to follow.
 > We threw away the trash to recycling zone.
 > Honestly, recycling is sometimes tiresome.
 > But, I think it's necessary to protect our environment.